 Step 1: Carefully consider the circumstances- Technically speaking, you cannot file a request to have your disability rating increased.
 Instead, you can only file to have your overall case reviewed.
 This is a very important distinction, because it means that it is possible for your rating to be changed downward.
 If that happens, your benefits would actually be reduced.

 Step 2: Prepare the medical evidence- To successfully get your rating changed to a higher level, you will need strong supporting medical evidence that backs up your case.
 You should be able to provide extensive evidence in your favor.
 For the best results, you should always work with an experienced attorney through this part of the process.
-Your attorney will be able to help you prepare a compelling claim.
+Your attorneys will be able to help you prepare a compelling claim.

 Step 4: File an appeal – Finally, if your initial request for a change is not successful, you can file an appeal.
 After receiving a decision, it is imperative that you act quickly to protect your appeal rights.
 If you wait too long, you may not be able to appeal.

 Our team can help.
 If your psychological or physical condition has worsened, and you need to seek a change in your disability rating, please contact our team today.
 At the Comerford Law Office, LLC, our experienced Chicago veterans benefits attorneys will be happy to review your claim, free of charge, and help you determine exactly what you need to do next.